Skip to Content

 Simple T-Shirt and Tops Are Key!

-7 t-shirts or tops of some kind should be more than enough.
-That said, you will probably want to get changed for dinner and may want to include some more formal t-shirt or blouses.
+Seven T-shirts or tops should be more than enough.
+That said, you will probably want to get changed for dinner and may want to include some more formal T-shirts or blouses.

-If you are planning on doing any exercise classes onboard you may also need a couple of workout appropriate tops.
+If you are planning on taking any exercise classes onboard, you may also need a couple of workout-appropriate tops.

-Princess cruises cruise around the British Isles frequently and have free Zumba classes onboard.
+Princess cruises cruise around the British Isles frequently and has free Zumba classes onboard.
 Don’t miss these if you are cruising with Princess!

 Bring Evening Wear if You’d Like to Change